 St. John's also begins Latin instruction in Form VII (5th grade).
 Why Latin?
 Scholars have promoted the importance of studying the ancient language because it improves student vocabulary, helps them understand analogies in standardized tests like the SAT, and teaches them to read texts carefully and for full comprehension.
 But there's another reason that St. John's teaches Latin, in the words of our students: it's cool!
 Latin at St. John's includes games like the Jeopardy-style Certamen, the study of life in ancient Rome including clothing and customs, and the creation of slogans and t-shirts to promote our Latin Team.
-Our techniques must be working: St. John's students excel at the language, and have taken first in the state of Florida at Latin Forum for four years in a row.
-Further, of the 18 Form IX (7th grade) students who took the SAT for the Duke Talent Identification Program in 2013-2014, 11 received state recognition and 2 received national recognition.
+Our techniques are working: St. John's students excel at the language, and have taken first in the state of Florida at Latin Forum for five years in a row.
+Further, of the nineteen Form IX (7th grade) students who took the SAT for the Duke Talent Identification Program in 2015, six received state recognition for their high scores.

 The Middle Division campus includes a large gym, a science laboratory equipped with digital microscopes and Vernier Lab Quests and Probeware, a green space, a consecrated chapel, and room for more than 225 middle school minds to grow.